kissmetrics/km-support/_posts/2013-09-12-what-are-events.md

 1. Events represent actions that your customers do.
 2. Events can represent *major* actions in the customer's lifetime (`Signed Up`), or more *minor* ones (`Opened an Email`).
 Google Analytics [refers to these as "macro-conversions" and "micro-conversions"][ga-conversions].
 3. Our [Best Practices][best-practices] section has tips on the events you would want to track.
 Feel free to use it like a checklist, but keep in mind nothing is "required" - you should use KISSmetrics to achieve *your* goals.
-4. You'll be customizing your installation to send the events you are interested in.
-5. There are [several ways to set up your events][ways-to-send-data].
+4. There are [several ways to set up your events][ways-to-send-data].
 We will go over the specifics in additional videos.

 Common terminology we use for events: